Published 16 March 2014

 - Yes, the rate of childhood diabetes is rising rapidly.

-- It is absolutely not associated with vaccines, although we all know that your typical antivaccination cultist will use the Argument from Ignorance to demand the one clinical trial to rule them all to “prove” that vaccines do not cause diabetes.
-Well, we have enough evidence to dismiss that claim, but if any pseudoscience pusher wants to provide a peer-reviewed article which shows a correlation, that also hasn’t been thoroughly dismissed by science, please show us.
+- It is absolutely not associated with vaccines, although we all know that your typical antivaccination cultist will use the Argument from Ignorance to demand the one clinical trial to rule them all to “prove” that every singe vaccine in every single companion does not cause diabetes.
+Well, we have enough evidence to dismiss that belief, but if any pseudoscience pusher wants to provide a peer-reviewed article which shows a correlation, that also hasn’t been thoroughly dismissed by science, please show us.
 Because real science depends on real evidence.

 - We don’t have a solid consensus as to what might be causing the rise in diabetes.
 There is some fascinating research that’s getting us close to the answer.
 That’s the great thing about science.
 Finding the answer to a question is all about the evidence, it’s not about inventing imaginary stuff.